-Rain Gardens are one of the ways that individuals, businesses, and municipalities can mitigate stormwater.
+Rain Gardens are one of the ways that individuals, businesses, and municipalities can directly mitigate stormwater.
 They are a landscaped depression designed to retain and treat stormwater.
-A number of rain gardens have been built for this purpose.
-The Adopt-a-Rain Garden Program is designed to keep these gardens functional and attractive throughout the Chittenden County watershed
+The Adopt-a-Rain Garden Program is designed to keep publically-owned rain gardens functional and attractive throughout the Chittenden County watershed

 What is the Adopt-a-Rain Garden Program?

 The Adopt-a-Rain Garden Program is an opportunity for individuals to assist in keeping Chittenden County’s public rain gardens clean and attractive by performing basic maintenance activities like picking up litter, pulling weeds, and installing new mulch.

 What are the program benefits?